EranPer/best_photo_selection/README.md

 * EfficientNetB0.
 * EfficientNetB7.

-Because of its highest accuracy, an Inceptionv3 model was used as the final advanced model for our project.

 # Model Scores

 | Method | dataset | Filter set # | Accuracy | Precision (Bad) | Precision (Good) |